luwu06/geog173/README.md

 We then compare the original volume and the the new volume
               Y = V - V_new
 we want Y to be 0 because that means the volume of water leaving the lake and entering the basin are the same.
-If Y is not zero we run it again using our new A value until we get close to zero.
+If Y is not zero we run it again using our new H value until we get close to zero.